 An ideal volunteer on this project loves to interact with kids and is willing to teach.
 You do not need a degree or any previous experience for this project.
 You should be 16 years of age or older.
 For the teaching to children project, you should be creative, pro-active, and have lots of energy.

-Our schools we support are located all around the Osa Peninsula.
-The bilingual school is located in Puerto Jimenez – all other schools are located in rural and remote communities in around 20- 30 minutes drive from Puerto Jimenez.
+Our schools we support are located all around the Osa Peninsula, located in rural and remote communities in around 20- 30 minutes drive from Puerto Jimenez.

 Puerto Jimenez is the largest town on the Osa with around 4000-5000 inhabitants.
 There are banks, supermarkets, pharmacies, a private clinic, dentists, bars and restaurants.
 If you are located in a rural school, you’re welcome to go visit Puerto Jimenez and the Osa in your time off (usually Saturdays and Sundays are free).

 You’ll stay in a local Costa Rican host family in the town where your school is located.
 You’ll be only a short walk from your school.
 Food is Costa Rican typical food cooked for you and prepared by your host family.
 You’ll all eat together in a common space at certain hours.
 Usually breakfast will be around 6am, lunch around 12:00pm, and dinner around 6pm.

 - Every Additional Week: $ 149 (It does not matter many weeks you choose, this fee stays the same)